Emergency Food Supplies & Food Storage: An Overview

 This is because, in times of disaster, there is an evident effect of increased prices and decreased supply of essential commodities due to people's initial response to panic-buying mode.

-Indeed, even in monetary emergencies, emergency food close by can permit your family to direct your money to other necessities.
+Indeed, even in monetary emergencies, having emergency food nearby can allow your family to allocate money to other necessities.

-This article will discuss the key points to consider for long-term food storage and the list of shelf-stable food with a considerably longer shelf life, which you can add as your survival food.
+This article will discuss the key points to consider for long-term food storage and provide a list of shelf-stable foods with considerably longer shelf lives that you can add to your survival food.

 In buying food for long-term food storage, it is essential to take note of the following criteria: